Scout Tickets

 Scouting started to fall out of favor in the later part of the 20th century, as new technologies made information-sharing easier.
 Corporations like PI (Petroleum Information) were formed for the purpose of providing drilling information.
 But there are still a few scouts around today!

-The Interactive Scout Ticket
+An Interactive Scout Ticket

 The scout ticket below is from the “Carrel #1-11,” a well located in Roger Mills County, Oklahoma.
 The Carrel produces oil and gas from the deltaic Red Fork sand.
-Hover over sections of the scout ticket to get an explanation: